Genetic tests confirm that the Asian region south of the Yangtze River is where people most likely began domesticating wolves

 PROBLEM: Scientists who study genetics, morphology, and behavior agree that dogs are descended from wolves.
 There's no such consensus, however, on where these canines were first domesticated.

-Peter Savolainen and Mattias Oskarsson, scientists at Sweden's KTH Royal Institute of Technology, along with several Chinese researchers analyzed DNA from male dogs around the world, including specimens from the Asian region south of the Yangtze River (ASY).
+METHODOLOGY: Peter Savolainen and Mattias Oskarsson, scientists at Sweden's KTH Royal Institute of Technology, along with several Chinese researchers analyzed DNA from male dogs around the world, including specimens from the Asian region south of the Yangtze River (ASY).

 RESULTS: About half of the canine gene pool was universally shared everywhere in the world, and only the ASY region had the entire range of genetic diversity.